delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 ### Handling five fixed fields and dynamic fields

-Avro isn't schema-less: every message still has a writer schema that defines all its fields.
+Avro is not schema-less: every message still has a writer schema that defines all its fields.
 Eventhouse can nevertheless keep a stable table contract when the Avro records contain additional top-level fields.
 Store the five fields used for filtering and aggregation as typed columns, and capture everything